helmgast/lore/docs/Topic Maps.md

 An optimal ID/URI for a fictional world topic would be `:publisher/:world/:topic`.

-This would not support hononyms, e.g. Gondor the King and Gondor the country, but to keep it simple, that can be solved by the naming of the topic itself (thereby changing the slug).
+This would not support homonyms, e.g. Gondor the King and Gondor the country, but to keep it simple, that can be solved by the naming of the topic itself (thereby changing the id).
+It's also fully possible to create a topic representing the homonym itself, and then link to other topics that it refers to.

 While pre-established Lore meta-topics (e.g. Person, etc) could be identified by `lore.pub/meta/:topic`.
 This may not actually be an URL that serves any content (but it could also list all associated topics).
 Note that the lore.pub domain is shared across all publishers, e.g. they share the same meta-topics (they come with the Lore software).
 That doesn't exclude the possibility of `:publisher:/meta/:topic`.

-Note that for topics, these URLs are only identifiers.
-The actual Topic object would be fetched from the GraphQL endpoint.
-When a user visits the URL of the topic `helmgast.se/eon/drunok`, we are instead fetching contents from a CMS, but the contents are considered the canonical description of the Topic `Drunok`.
-We just need to ensure this URL is as permanent as possible.
+Although the ID is an URI, it may not match to an actual page to serve.
+That is up to a CMS that uses the Lore API.

 Canoncial topic descriptions won't be the only type of content a publisher produces.
 They might produce blog posts, perhaps at an URL like `:publisher/blog/:some_post_slug` or `:publisher/:world:/blog/:some_post_slug`, and these would be referenced as any other occurrence (just not considered canonical).
 It's also likely that a publisher want to write about their products at e.g. `:publisher/products/eon` or they might create an online book.
 It doesn't really matter, except to avoid collisions.